jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 };
 ```

 The `struct sigaction` is defined back in [arch/arm64/user/include/user/signal.h](code0/arch/arm64/user/include/user/signal.h).
-The `struct sigaction` defines a signal handler, and its accesability to user space allows user applications to register their custom signal handlers:
+The `struct sigaction` defines a signal handler, and its accessibility to user space allows user applications to register their custom signal handlers:

 ```C
 struct sigaction {